Hora De Compartir Lyrics in English Natalia Lafourcade

 It's time to share lunch, it's time to breathe

-Walk, throwing red stones to the river
+To walk, throwing red stones into the river

-So tararan ta tan
+Tan tararan ta tan

-There is always a lady on the corner
+There's always a lady on the corner

 Of the house of old things